 Pound all ingredients until you have a coarse paste.

-Place the chunks of fish in a medium-sized cooking pan, rub the spice paste over the fish chunks thoroughly, add 1 tablespoon of water to the mortar and collect all the remaining spices in it and pour this to the marinating fish as well.
+Place the chunks of fish in a medium-sized cooking pan, rub the spice paste over the fish chunks thoroughly, add 1 tablespoon of water to the mortar and collect all the remaining spices in it and pour this into the marinating fish as well.

 Marinate the fish for 10 minutes.